Junior's: History

 According to GO Brooklyn, "At the corner of Flatbush and DeKalb avenues in Downtown Brooklyn, there has been a diner run by the Rosen family since 1929.
 In 1950, the name was changed to Junior's, and it has been serving its famous cheesecake and other goodies ever since."
+Current owner Alan Rosen identifies the roots of the cheesecake in Ashkenazi Jewish cuisine.

 Rosen worked with master baker Eigel Peterson to create the cheesecake known today as "The World's Most Fabulous Cheesecake", based on a recipe that was in the Rosen family for three generations, a recipe that calls for sponge cake instead of graham cracker crust.
 In addition to cheesecake, Junior's features deli sandwiches (particularly corned beef and pastrami), ten ounce steakburgers, cheese blintzes, and unique onion rings.

 Fans of the restaurant are not limited to Brooklynites.
 A Kuwaiti prince was known to have taken several Junior's cheesecakes back with him.
 A shrine to the Brooklyn of old, Junior's has become a must-visit for politicians from borough presidents to President Barack Obama, who bought two cheesecakes and a couple of black-and-white cookies during an October 2013 visit with Bill de Blasio, who was soon to be elected mayor.
-In 2020, the New York Post revealed after reviewing the Federal Election Commission (FEC) filings of Senator Chuck Schumer, that the Senate Minority Leader had spent US$8,600 on Junior's cheesecakes in a decade of purchases.
-Schumer admitted that he had spent a bundle over the years on Junior's cheesecakes calling them his "guilty pleasure".
+In 2020, after reviewing the Federal Election Commission (FEC) filings of Senator Chuck Schumer, the New York Post revealed that the Senate Minority Leader had spent US$8,600 on Junior's cheesecakes in a decade of purchases.
+Schumer admitted that he had spent a bundle over the years on Junior's cheesecakes, calling them his "guilty pleasure".
 Holding a platter of the famous dessert at a news conference, he quipped: "Guilty as charged.
 I love Junior's cheesecake so much.
 It's the best cheesecake in the world.
 It is made in Brooklyn.
 I've been going to Junior's since I've been a little boy.
 And it's my guilty pleasure."

 In 1981, when the restaurant caught on fire, a crowd of people watching the firefighters started chanting "Save the Cheesecake!"
 The interior of the restaurant was modernized after the fire.